Key Questions Answered in this Section

 Millet cobs, the compact cores left after de-graining millet, are gaining attention as a valuable biomass feedstock.
 Rich in lignocellulosic fibers, millet cobs are ideal for biofuel production, biochar, and even as a substrate for growing mushrooms or producing compost.

 Millet plants are highly resilient, often cultivated in semi-arid climates, so using their cobs doesn’t compete with essential resources like water or land for food crops.
 Additionally, millet cobs can serve as a low-cost, renewable material for rural heating solutions or in creating biocomposites, adding sustainability and economic value across energy, agriculture, and manufacturing.
+Let us look into the price, availability, and proximate analysis of millet cob briquettes and pellets, their use in boilers, and the role of transport and logistics in their efficient distribution.

 Total Millet Generation in India